lukuang/DRC_Solr/README.md

 # DRC_Solr

-Solr code of peilin for the DRC project
+Solr code of Peilin for the DRC project